Jengamon/Launchpad-X-Bitwig-Script/README.md

 ## API 10 Version

 It seems that the JS API for Bitwig just has some limitiations that I can't jive with, so I made the switch to the Java API.

-We'll see how it goes~
+It's actually going pretty well.
+The script is partially working now, and it's an exciting time again.

+## Installation

+Simply download the desired version of "LaunchpadX.bwextension" from the Releases page, then put it in your Bitwig "Extensions" folder.

+Or you can build it yourself (and at the bleeding edge) by downloading the repository and running "mvn install" in the root directory with both Java (at least 12) and Maven installed.